|

 now had only a brown muck remaining.“The water infiltration

 is unbelievable,” Mientkiewicz said.
-“Even now, it
+“Even now,

-the first-level seating of the old Niles Theater Building.“When
+once was the first-level seating of the old Niles Theater Building.“When

 people talk about renovating it, there’s no theater anymore,”